SamuelPelletier/tuto-Git/tuto_git.md

 ## Command Git

 ## git status
-Display the state of your git project
+Display your state and the state of your place (commit, branch)

 ```
 git status
 ```
-The following response is the simplest response
+The following response is the simplest response.
 ```
 On branch master
 Your branch is up to date with 'origin/master'.